-I had long been going to go, and now this time has come.
-Hopefully I’ll get another 225 years in a month.
-Surprisingly, we were born with him almost the same day.
+I had been planning to go for a long time, and now this time has come.
+Hopefully I'll get 225 years more in a month.
+It's amazing, we were born with him almost on the same day.

 The content of the article

-I can not say that the museum Lazhechnikova willinteresting to the general public, rather those who are familiar with the work of the writer.
-And the big problem is that, as a matter of fact, there is nothing left except the house itself, and the house has also been preserved not in its original form.
+I cannot say that the Lazhechnikov Museum will be of interest to the general public, rather to those who are familiar with the writer's work.
+And the big problem is that, in fact, apart from the house itself, nothing remained, moreover, the house was not preserved in its original form either.
 For example, at the entrance there is a modern wooden staircase to the second floor, instead of which there used to be a staircase inside the wall.
-The tiles on the stove were picked up simply from that time, as well as a small collection of items of merchant and peasant life, but not those that were in this house, and which the writer's hand touched.
-The reason is simple - in this house who has just not lived since those times.
-Therefore, the tour is mostly not for the eyes, but for the hearing.
+The tiles on the stove were selected simply from that time, as well as a small collection of merchant and peasant household items, but not those that were in this house, and which were touched by the writer's hand.
+The reason is simple - who have not lived in this house since those times.
+Therefore, the tour is mainly not for the eyes, but for the hearing..

-We were told that only recently to the museumthe family bible was passed by the writer's relatives (on the line of his brother), that's all.
-I know that my grandfather, while he was alive, often visited Kolomna and transferred some photographs (and maybe something else?), But then there was no museum, which means he most likely transferred them to the Lazhechnikov Library, which those times served as a museum.
-The library, in turn, does not hurry to give its exhibits to the museum.
+We were told that only recently a family Bible was handed over to the museum by the writer's relatives (through his brother), that's all.
+I know that my grandfather, while he was alive, often visited Kolomna and transferred some photographs (and maybe something else?), But then there was no museum, so most likely he transferred them to the Lazhechnikov Library, which in those days it served as a museum.
+The library, in turn, is in no hurry to give its exhibits to the museum..

 I.I.
 Lazhechnikov was born in 1790 and died in 1869.
-For some reason, the exact date of his birth and his brother is shrouded in mystery, in the metric book there is no number in front of his name.
-It is now officially considered that he was born on the 25th of September, it is funny that I was born on the 27th of September.
-Moreover, one time was not clear and the year, so in some biographies are found and 1792, and 1794 years.
-It is said that by marrying a young wife a second time, he hid his age and wanted to look a little younger.
+For some reason, the exact date of his birth and his brother's is shrouded in mystery, there is no number in the register of births opposite his name.
+Now it is officially believed that he was born on September 25th, funny that I was born on September 27th.
+Moreover, at one time the year was not clear, so in some biographies there are both 1792 and 1794 years.
+They say that by marrying a young wife a second time, he hid his age and wanted to look a little younger..

-Having matured, Ivan against the will of his father entered onmilitary service and passed the war of 1812.
-After he lived in Moscow, working on his literary works, he lived in Penza, and at the end of his life he settled in the Tver province, where in 1844 he received a noble title.
+Growing up, Ivan, against the will of his father, entered the military service and went through the war of 1812.
+After he lived in Moscow, working on his literary works, he lived in Penza, and at the end of his life he settled in the Tver province, where in 1844 he received the title of nobility.
 Buried in the Novodevichy Convent.
-Lazhechnikov was the ancestor of the Russian historical novel and was quite a famous person in literary circles.
+Lazhechnikov is the founder of the Russian historical novel and was a fairly well-known person in literary circles.
 By the way, I personally know Pushkin.
-Subsequently, his works were not included in the school curriculum, so now few people know about him.
+Subsequently, his works were not included in the school curriculum, so now few people know about him..

-And now, after 15 years, we find ourselves in Kolomnaby chance.
-I was looking for a nice house in the Moscow region, where one could have a rest for several days, and one of them was near Kolomna.
-Naturally, there were no questions exactly where to go, and the Lazhechnikov Manor was chosen as the first place to visit in Kolomna.
+And now, 15 years later, we find ourselves in Kolomna by chance.
+I was looking for a nice house in the suburbs where I could rest for several days, and one of them ended up next to Kolomna.
+Naturally, there were no questions about where to go, and the first place to visit in Kolomna was the Lazhechnikov Estate.

-This time I, on the contrary, did not want to talkI'm a direct descendant.
-They will again ask, and I will not know what to answer.
-But in the end, Daria blurted out, and in general it turned out to be okay.
-It turns out that they were looking for me, they wanted to invite me to the writer's anniversary, and in general it is important for the museum that descendants come.
+This time, on the contrary, I didn't want to say that I was a direct descendant.
+They will ask again, but I will not know what to answer.
+But in the end, Daria blabbed out, and in general it turned out to be okay.
+It turns out that they were looking for me, they wanted to invite me to the anniversary of the writer, and in general for the museum it is important that descendants come.
 So we exchanged contacts and agreed to keep in touch.

 How does it feel to be a descendant?
-I do not even know ...
+I don't even know ...
 Nothing special.
-After all, so many years have passed and no connection with the ancestors is not felt.
-Yes, since childhood I was told that your great-great-great-grandfather is a writer, but this does not change anything in my life, maybe, apart from some subconscious desire, not to disgrace one’s family.
-But I don’t feel any sense of self-importance at all, all outstanding achievements ended in Ivan Ivanovich and further descendants haven’t done anything yet, for which history or at least Wikipedia will remember them
+After all, so many years have passed and there is no connection with the ancestors.
+Yes, I was told from childhood that your great-great-great-grandfather is a writer, but this does not change anything in my life, maybe, except for some subconscious desire, not to shame my family.
+But I don't feel a sense of my own importance at all, all outstanding services ended with Ivan Ivanovich and further descendants have not yet done anything that will be remembered by history or at least Wikipedia 🙂

 Information to visit